crowellbw/rsi_transient/README.md

 To run the package, simply download all the files into a folder and create three folders within, 'rawresults', 'detectionresults' and 'data'.

 The system is setup to run on time series files provided by SOPAC.
 A link to weekly tarballs is here (ftp://garner.ucsd.edu/archive/garner/timeseries/measures/ats/WesternNorthAmerica/).
-Within the ftp, you will notice a series of different time series products, which can be generalized into WNAM_'treatment'_'trend'NEUTimeSeries_'source'_date.tar.
+Within the ftp, you will notice a series of different time series products, which can be generalized into WNAM_ 'treatment _ 'trend' NEUTimeSeries_ 'source' _date.tar.
 The three variables are:

 treatment - either 'Clean', 'Filter', or 'Raw'.
 'Clean' is removing non-tectonic jumps and outliers.
 'Filter' is regionally filtered.
 'Raw' is the raw positions that come out of the GPS positioning code.